diwic/shmem-ipc/README.md

 Getting started
 ---------------

-You probably want to start in the `sharedring` module, which sets up a lock-free ringbuffer between untrusted processes.
+You probably want to start in the `sharedring` module, which sets up a ringbuffer between untrusted processes (it's a wait-free and lock-free, bounded, SPSC queue).
 Another useful function is `mem::oneshot` for a scenario where you write data once and make it available for reading afterwards.
 The `mem` and `ringbuf` modules contain building blocks that might be useful in other use cases.